Forex Brokers are usually regulated by various Regulatory Bodies. These are the major Regulatory Bodies around the world in alphabetical order.

 BaFin is the German Financial Regulatory body found in 2002.
 BaFin's responsibility includes supervising Stock Exchanges and similar financial markets, Commercial Banks, Financial Service providers, Pension Funds and Asset management firms that are operating in Germany.

 ■ BVI -British Virgin Islands Financial Services Commission

-The BVI Financial Services Commission is the single financial supervising body of British Virginia Islands.
+The BVI Financial Services Commission is the single financial supervising body of the British Virginia Islands.

 ► BVI Web

 The CFTC is the US Commodity Futures Trading Commission found in 1975.
-CFTC is responsible of ensuring the smooth operation of the US options and future markets.
+CFTC is responsible for ensuring the smooth operation of the US options and future markets.